laravel/docs/eloquent-mutators.md

         }
     }

 When using `Castable` classes, you may still provide arguments in the `$casts` definition.
-The arguments will be passed directly to the caster class:
+The arguments will be passed to the `castUsing` method:

     use App\Models\Address;